monarch-initiative/monarch-ingest/docs/tutorials/configure-ingest.md

 ### Configure Ingest

-download the file and put it in the data directory (This is the process until we have local downloads)
+##### Add the file to download.yaml

+Edit download.yaml to add entries for any files that need to be downloaded.
+The local name should put the file in subdirectory named for the source.

 ##### Create the directory